I think I’ve figured something out.

 I’m going to suggest that in a practical way, the opposite of using force is to proactively remove physical barriers (when safe) and provide lots of simultaneous opportunities for positive reinforcement and enrichment.

 This is an undramatic thing for us to do.
 It means noticing what our dogs like and providing opportunities for them to do it.
 It means being flexible enough to work around them if a dog suddenly discovers something fun that was not part of our plan.
 It means not demanding a dog’s attention when she is happily doing something that doesn’t involve us.
+And it means the opposite, too: giving dog opportunities to be close to us in the ways they prefer.

 That last one—not demanding the dog’s attention—can be hard.
 My rat terrier, Cricket, slept in the bed snuggled up to me her whole life, even after she had advanced dementia.
 During this time, young Clara slept in a crate right next to my bed.
 Summer slept in a crate on the bed.
 (She had been aggressive to Cricket in the past.)
 Zani was free to be where she wanted, which was usually somewhere on the bed.